 The way either of these diseases spread is by contaminated needles and contaminated food or water.
 Below are some thoughts on how to approach food and water in Costa Rica.

 It is important to mention that Costa Rica has one of the strongest health systems.
 Statistics from the World Health Organization (WHO) frequently place Costa Rica in the top country rankings in the world for long life expectancy.
-WHO's 2000 survey ranked Costa Rica as having the 36th best health care system, placing it one spot above the United States at the time.

 On the other hand, the aqueducts are highly efficiently, although it normally faces some sort of scarcity during the driest months of the year, the water supply is very reliable and high quality with a few exceptions.

 Can I drink the tap water?